edsonayllon/healthraise-io/README.md

 Ethereum Health Platform project installation instructions.

 - See [Submission Readme](./submission.md) for Consensys hackathon submission information.
+- See [Whitepaper](./project-document.md) for a detailed explanation of the project.
-- See [Project Document](./project-document.md) for design process and development roadmap.
+- See [Product Design Documentation](./project-document.md) for design process and development roadmap.

 ## 2 |  Getting Started